holgern/vaultconfig/README.md

 - **Security**: NOT secure encryption - anyone with access to the code can decrypt
 - **Use Case**: Prevent accidental exposure in config files, logs, or screens
 - **Automatic**: Sensitive fields are automatically obscured when `sensitive=True`
+- **Warning**: A security warning is logged on first use to remind users this is obfuscation only

 ```python
 from vaultconfig import obscure